visivo-io/visivo/README.md

     1. `cd viewer`
     1. `yarn start`
     1. Navigate to localhost:3000 this will proxy any data requests to the running `visivo serve` command

+## Generating a Release

+There is a script that will make the needed tags and trigger the builds.
+Find the new number you want and use the `release_command_line` utility.
+Example:

+`release_command_line 1.0.22`